danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 With these structures in place, I could then implement the core algorithm that generates each mode based on its defining interval pattern:

 I integrated this tool with OpenWebUI, allowing me to interact with it through natural language.
-For example, I can simply prompt:
+For example, I prompt:

 > "Generate the Merlet table in markdown format with root note C"